citelao/sensible/_coffee_shop/7-conclusion.md

 8. Trust your browser more than apps.
 9. Be suspicious when weird things happen.
 10. Learn how your browser communicates security: [read](/https/) or [watch](https://youtu.be/RNzw8tVhOpY).

+---

+## Conclusion

+Despite the caveat about stalking and harassment, this information paints a familiar picture of security in 2019.

+If you're active online, you're probably getting phishing emails every few weeks (especially if you check your junk mail).
+You may see malware, but your computer will probably block it.

+Lots of services work in the background to make you safe, so even if you don't *feel* safe, your computer is a lot safer than one from 2004.

+You're probably worried about hackers---aren't they everywhere?---but you probably haven't been hacked yet.
+You've heard that password breaches are common, but you have yet to see any consequences from them.
+You're sure your address is available on the Internet, but nothing seems to have come of it.
+Are your pictures available online?
+Who can see your Facebook albums?
+What happens if an ex wants to hurt you?

+Surely there's something you can do to be safer; surely there's something you can do to protect yourself.

+And there is.
+There are a bunch of steps you can take---based on this data---that will protect you and the people you care about.

+And part of that means learning about HTTPS.